StratifyLabs/StratifyBlog/content/device/2013-10-08-Building-and-Installing-Autotools.md

 ---
+categories:
+- Device Tips
+date: "2013-10-08"
 layout: post
+page_source: OpenSourceBlog
+tagline: Embedded Design
+tags:
+- gcc
 title: Building and Installing Autotools
-categories: [Device Tips]
-tagline: Embedded Design
-tags : [gcc]
-page_source: OpenSourceBlog
-date: 2013-10-08
 ---

 Autotools is a set of tools used to build and manage software builds on